allan-pg/Basics-Of-Computer-Programming/README.md

 - **Algorithm:** It is a set of steps or instruction statements to be followed to accomplish specific tasks.
 A developer can design his algorithm to achieve the desired output.
 For Example, a recipe to cook a dessert.
 The algorithm describes the steps to be followed for completing a specific task, but it does not say how to achieve any of the steps.

 - **Source code:** Source code is the actual text that is used to construct the program using the language of choice.
+Source code is programming statements that are created by a programmer with a text editor or a visual programming tool and then saved in a file.

 ```python
 # Define a function `plus()`